-If claimant had not already been denied disability at Step 2, he would be denied again at Step 4 based upon his ability to perform his past work despite his impairments.
-There is no evidence upon which this ALJ could base a finding that claimant is unable to perform work in which he has engaged in the past for the required one year duration.
+If claimant had not already been denied disability at Step 2, she would have to be denied again at Step 4 based upon her ability to perform her past work, despite her impairment.
+There is no evidence upon which this ALJ could base a finding that claimant is unable to perform work in which she has engaged in the past for the required one year duration.
 Therefore, disability would be denied again at this step.

-The ALJ will continue to proceed through the sequential evaluation process to determine whether or not claimant has the residual functional capacity to perform some other less strenuous tasks than in his prior jobs.
+The Administrative Law Judge will continue to proceed through the sequential evaluation process to determine whether or not claimant has a residual functional capacity to perform some other less strenuous tasks than in her prior jobs.

-If claimant had not already been denied at Steps 2 and 4, he would be denied again at Step 5.
-At Step 5, the objective medical evidence of record does not establish that the claimant is without a residual functional capacity for other work in the national economy for the duration of one continuous year.
+If claimant had not already been denied at Steps 2 and 4, she would be denied again at Step 5.
+At Step 5, the objective medical of record does not establish that the claimant is without a residual functional capacity for other work in the national economy for the required duration of one continuous year.